babu-cat/civicrm-user-guide-ca/docs/email/reports-and-analysis.md

 **Intended Recipients** shows the number of people that the mailing was intended to be sent to.

-**Tracked Opens** shows the number of people that CiviCRM thinks have opened the email *if you have chosen to track opens*.
+**Unique Opens** shows the number of people (or bots) that CiviCRM thinks have opened the email if you have chosen to enable *Open tracking*.

+**Total Opens** shows the total number of times that CiviCRM thinks people (or bots) have opened the email if you have chosen to enable *Open tracking*.

 !!! info "How Open Tracking works"
     In the world of email, there is no 100% reliable way of